CORE-GATECH-GROUP/serpent-tools/docs/install.rst

     # pip
     $ sudo pip install --upgrade numpy

-If you already have :term:`numpy`, then the :term:`pip` installtion process will take care of our other dependencies.
+If you already have :term:`numpy`, then the :term:`pip` installation process will take care of our other dependencies.

 Windows